Syyysco/Zeven/README.md

 <br>

 # Install
-> ## IMPORTANT NOTE!
+>[!IMPORTANT]
-> Do not clone the repository or run the tool as root or administrator user, it will fail when running..
+> Do not clone the repository or run the tool as root or administrator user, it will fail when running.

 - As a first step it is important to emphasize that you need to have **git installed**, you can install it from <a href="https://git-scm.com/downloads">here</a>.
 After that you simply have to clone this repository: